mbanados/Garage-Door/README.md

 	RPI 3.3 VOLT-------10K Ohm-------Switch Common
 	RPI GPIO 20 -------1K Ohm--------Switch Common (two wires come to common)
 	RPI Ground-----------------------Switch N.O.

 Browse from your mobile phone to your device.

-Browse from your mobile phone to your device.